markbastian/keg-party/README.md

 - Build an uberjar with `clojure -X:uberjar` then run it with `java -jar keg-party.jar`
 - If you accept the defaults, it will be running at `http://localhost:3000/`
+  - If you're doing web dev on 3000 (the default keg party port), run on another port with something like `KEG_PARTY_PORT=3333 clj -X keg-party.main/run`

 Then invite all your friends to the party by doing the following: